gefloc/poc-fhs-debian/README.md

 ### UEFI Setup
 Access the client machines's UEFI setup and ensure the following:
-1. PXE-boot is enabled and
+1. PXE-boot is enabled.
 2. PXE-boot is set as the first entry in the boot order list.
+3. Secure Boot is disabled.

 ### Start-Up
 Start your machine, it should automaticly boot via network.